AYSung/uniprot-to-gene-name/README.md

 `python uniprot-to-gene-name.py mouse ./uniprot_IDs*.txt`

+results of the mapping are saved in a new file with the suffix `_result.csv`

 ## Dependencies
 This script requires `Pandas` and its dependencies to run properly.
 If you have a recent version of Pandas already installed, either through `pip` or `conda`, this should work fine.
 If not, navigate to the directory of the script and build an Anaconda environment using the command